ramird21/IOS101-Prework/README.md

   - The UI in general
   - Something most apps have, the login process (I would like to learn more about it)

+- My Ideas of an App to Build:
+  As I am just getting my hands on Mobile Development and more specifically on iOS development, I was thinking about

 ## Notes

 Describe any challenges encountered while building the app: